A Digital History Project

 Don’t Buy Where You Can’t Work

-.Approximately 1.5 million African Americans migrated to the urban North and Midwest in search of improved economic, social, and political freedom.
-Instead, however, they encountered discriminatory practices, residential segregation, and constrained economic opportunities.
-Within the confines of their “new” neighborhoods, Blacks were frequently hired only for menial work such as elevator operator or janitor or were altogether excluded from employment in the retail businesses.
+As approximately more than a million African Americans migrated to the urban North and Midwest in search of better opportunities, they encountered discriminatory practices, residential segregation, and limited economic opportunities.
+In their “new” neighborhoods, Blacks were frequently hired only for menial work such as elevator operator or janitor, or were altogether excluded from employment in the retail businesses such as shops, department stores, and grocery stores.
 The Great Depression exacerbated economic and social inequalities as African Americans were the first to be fired and displaced from their positions for white workers.
 Although Black nationalism encouraged patronage of Black-owned businesses and notions of a self-sustaining Black economy, this was not a reality during the 1920s and 1930s.
 An estimated 70-80 % of businesses, and up to 90% of retail businesses or shops in the segregated black neighborhoods such as Harlem, NY, Bronzeville, Chicago, and West Baltimore were white-owned.
-African Americans were therefore reliant on white establishments for their needs and services as well as for local jobs.
+African Americans relied on white establishments for their services and local jobs.

 The movement reflected a diversity of supporters which included housewives, students, the Black elite, local ministers, street orators, Black newspapers, controversial cultists, and nationalists like UNIA Garveyites.
 It was equally opposed by and trivialized by some African American organizations, intellectuals, and newspapers.
+Although picketing was common in the US it was not yet widely used by African Americans because of police, threats of violence, and was perceived as disruptive and unruly.
 Who supported and opposed the movement varied by community and city.
 Overall, both support for and conflicts within the movement were the results of confining people with class, ideological, religious, and even ethnic differences (American vs Caribbean) within racially segregated spaces.
 The biggest threats remained to be, however, the police, the courts, store managers, business associations, and white vigilantes.

 The Digital Project